Have you ever wondered how to feed your dog wild, raw venison as part of their raw dog food diet?

 5% of it has to be liver, and the other 5% needs to be some other secreting organ like:

-That said, here's a balanced raw dog food recipe containing cuts of wild, raw venison along with some other cuts of meat.
+That said, here's a balanced raw venison dog food recipe that contains cuts of wild, raw venison along with some other cuts of meat.

 I put it together for Wally following the 70-80/10/10 formula.

 Wally is an adult, 3 year old Feist mix who weighs 38 lb, which is his ideal body weight.

 That means he doesn't have to lose or gain any weight.
 Wally eats 2.5% of his body weight in raw dog food per day, which translates into around 15 oz.
 15.3 oz to be specific.